jadlevine/seq-keeper/README.md

 1. Register for an account, using a valid email address.
 2. Sign in to your account.
 3. Click on any of the links in the Navigation Bar at any time to navigate.
-4. Account Pages

-- User Home Page - displays your genes and sequences
+4. User Home Page - displays your genes and sequences

 - Initially, your Gene and Sequence Lists will be empty.
 Use "NCBI Search" in the navigation bar to find genes.
 - Once you have added genes and sequences to your account, they will appear with a light-blue background in the application.

-- Gene Details Page - displays gene details
+5. Gene Details Page - displays gene details

 - _Add to Account_ or _Delete from account_ will be conditionally rendered depending on whether the gene is associated with your account.
 - Once added, options to _Find \<gene\> Sequences_ and _Find Homologous Genes_ will appear.
 Click on either button to see records.
 - Click on Genes or Sequences to go to the details page for that record.

-- Sequence Details Page - displays sequence details
+6. Sequence Details Page - displays sequence details

 - Click on _View FASTA Sequence (\<length\>)_ to see the sequence.
   - ### **NOTE - Very large sequences (>100,000 bp) can slow the application considerably.**
 - Viewing the FASTA sequence enables the _Add this Sequence_ button, which will add the sequence to your account.

 ---